Ernest Neve: Education

 He attended the Brighton Grammar School, now known as the Brighton, Hove & Sussex Sixth Form College.
 After spending two years in Germany, he entered the University of Edinburgh in 1879.
 He began medical training in 1882 and was heavily influenced by his brother Arthur Neve who had already dedicated himself to missionary work in Kashmir.
 Ernest Neve spent the next three years preparing for a missionary career by taking the post of resident house officer at the Livingstone Memorial Training Institution under the Edinburgh Medical Missionary Society where students are specially trained for medical missionary work abroad.
 Following in his brother's footsteps, he lived among the poorest districts in Edinburgh and attended to the sick there, allowing him to gain unique experience.

 During this time, Ernest Neve also served as the demonstrator in anatomy at the Medical School, senior assistant in the pathological department, and senior ophthalmic assistant at the Royal Infirmary of Edinburgh.
 In 1886, he obtained his M.D. and was awarded the gold medal and the Goodsir prize.

-Medical Missionary Work
+Medical missionary work

 In 1886, Ernest Neve joined his brother in Srinagar, Kashmir working at the Church Missionary Society's Hospital as a part of the Kashmir Medical Mission.
 He continued the work of his predecessors Dr. William Jackson Elmsie, Dr. Theodore Maxwell, and Dr. Edmond Downes.